Performance Golf Apparel Technologies: Breathability, Stretch, UPF and Weather Protection

 Breathability comparison showing how fabric structure affects airflow in performance polo shirts.

-Breathability is about airflow—how easily heat and humid air escape from the space between body and garment.
+More specifically, it is about how easily heat and humid air escape from the space between the body and the garment.

 That sounds basic, but it gets misunderstood all the time.